gelisam/staged-diamond-calculus/README.md

     context".
 This is accomplished by making sure that the stage-0 expression is closed, that is, it does not refer to any variable it doesn't define itself.
 *   The "Diamond" modality means that something is "true in some world".
-In the case of Pfenning and Davies's calculus, a value of type Diamond Int is the code of a stage-0 expression which can successfully be spliced in one specific context, namely, the one into which the stage-0 expression which is currently being assembled will eventually be spliced.
+In the case of the Staged Diamond Calculus, a value of type Diamond Int is the code of a stage-0 expression which can successfully be spliced in one specific context, namely, the one into which the stage-0 expression which is currently being assembled will eventually be spliced.